onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-You can now use <i>ts-node</i> within this directory by running *npm run ts-node*.
+You can now use *ts-node* within this directory by running `npm run ts-node`.
-Note that if you are using ts-node through package.json, all command-line arguments for the script need to be prefixed with *--*.
+Note that if you are using ts-node through package.json, all command-line arguments for the script need to be prefixed with `--`.
-So if you want to run file.ts with <i>ts-node</i>, the whole command is:
+So if you want to run file.ts with *ts-node*, the whole command is:

 ```shell
 npm run ts-node -- file.ts